person

 Profile

-Solomon is a hydro-climatologist with expertise in hydrology and climate variability and change including modelling analyses of hydro-climate extremes such as floods and drought.
-He completed his PhD at the United Nations University /Technical University of Dresden, Germany in 2018 on assessing and modelling hydro-climatic extremes and climate change impact assessment in East Africa.
-Prior to joining the University of Oxford, he worked as a research fellow at the University of Southampton.
+He completed his PhD at the United Nations University / Technical University of Dresden, Germany focusing on modelling hydroclimatic extremes and assessing climate change impacts in East Africa.
+Before joining the University of Oxford, he held a research fellowship at the University of Southampton.

 Teaching